Artwork by Magdy Naguib and a 2019 photograph of Magdy Naguib.

 Even before his death, rumors of Naguib’s passing had spread while he was still in good health.
 Media sources like the Egyptian newspaper Al-Masry Al-Youm played a hand in carrying out one of these rumors.
 Some attributed the cause of the rumors to Naguib’s refusal to appear in the media, whether on satellite channels or in newspapers, for over a decade.
 Perhaps in response, or by the miracle work of his wife and some friends, he was convinced to appear before the Egyptian public in March 2018, a scene that garnered much nostalgia, according to Ihab Mahmoud in Diffah 3.

-Excerpted from "Multi-Talented ‘Poet of Colors’ Magdy Naguib (1936-2024) Mesmerized Music Composers and Singers of Egypt’s Musical Golden Age” by Elie Chalala, scheduled to appear in the forthcoming Al Jadid, Vol. 28, No. 85, 2024.
+Excerpted from Elie Chalala's "Multi-Talented ‘Poet of Colors’ Magdy Naguib (1936-2024) Mesmerized Music Composers and Singers of Egypt’s Musical Golden Age,” which appeared in Al Jadid Magazine, Vol. 28, No. 85, 2024 and Inside Al Jadid Reports, No. 74, 2024.

 Copyright © 2024 AL JADID MAGAZINE